Court reporters are seen in every courtroom in the country.

 Court reporting is a competitive industry; attorneys hire court reporters, so court reporters are always looking for ways to keep their clients happy, giving the attorneys incentive to use them over and over again for their depositions.

-In order to compete, some court reporters are becoming popular with the use of mobile transcripts.
+In order to compete, some court reporters are becoming familiar with the use of popular mobile transcript apps.

 When a court report e-mail’s a transcript as a text file, the client must zoom in to view the text, scroll right and left to read the testimony and zoom out to navigate the file.